Acquiring Library resources (students)

 You can also submit a request to the Book Purchasing Team at any time of the year, who will consider your request.

 The book or article that I need is not held in the Library.
 What can I do?

-- You should contact the Document Supply & Inter-Library Loans service and make a request for the item to be obtained from another Library
+- You should contact the Document Supply and Inter-Library Loans service and make a request for the item to be obtained from another Library

-- As the service is dependant on the co-operation of the supplier and the availability of the item, delays may occur in some cases.
+- As the service is dependant upon the co-operation of the supplier and the availability of the item, delays may occur in some cases.